-Get the 49" Samsung CRG9 ultra-wide for £300 off today
+Get the 49-in Samsung CRG9 ultrawide for £300 off today

-Get the 49" Samsung CRG9 ultra-wide for £300 off todayTake home this absolute unit of a gaming monitor for £799, a historic low price by some margin
+Get the 49-in Samsung CRG9 ultrawide for £300 off todayTake home this absolute unit of a gaming monitor for £799, a historic low price by some margin

 Right, this is a big one - and I mean that quite literally.
-The Samsung CRG9, one of hardware honcho Katharine's favourite ultra-wide monitors, has seen a massive discount in Amazon's Gaming Week Sale, a reduction so large that the monitor itself appears small by comparison.
+The Samsung CRG9, one of hardware honcho Katharine's favourite ultrawide monitors, has seen a massive discount in Amazon's Gaming Week Sale, a reduction so large that the monitor itself appears small by comparison.

 The 49" CRG9 is now available for £799, some £300 below its recommended retail price and by far the cheapest we've ever seen this model - in fact, it's rare to see it below £1000!